BrownTable445/OSU_LAN_CODE/README.md

 This script listens for matches and displays total scores in real time.

 ## Setup
+Before running this script, you need to create an [OAuth client](https://osu.ppy.sh/docs/index.html#authentication)

+Then, copy and paste your client id and secret into a .env file:

+CLIENT_ID=...
+CLIENT_SECRET=...

 I highly recommend to use a Python virtual environment.
 To do so, run
 ```
 python3 -m venv .venv